|Abbreviation to be used in the application form||Code||Number of first-year places|

 Programme Aims and Features

-The ideal choice for students who are interested in studying human behaviour and society, or who wish to become future leaders in public service, education, industry and commerce.
-The flexible programme structure provides students with freedom to decide which discipline they want to major in after the first year of study, without any quota constraint.
-Off-campus learning is emphasised, with internships and overseas academic exchanges providing opportunities for students to apply the knowledge they have acquired in the real world and enhance their international exposure.
+If students are interested in studying human behaviour and society or wish to become a future leader in public service, education, industry and commerce, the Bachelor of Social Sciences should be the choice.
+The flexible programme structure provides students with freedom to decide which discipline they wish to major in after the first year of study, without any quota constraint.
+Off-campus learning is emphasized through the participation in internships or overseas academic exchange to provide opportunities for students to apply the knowledge acquired to the practical environment and to enhance their international exposure.

-Students can choose to major in any of six core disciplines: China Studies; Geography; Politics and Public Administration; Psychology; Social Work and Social Administration; and Sociology.
-They can also opt for a multidisciplinary programme as another major: Cognitive Science; Counselling; Criminology; Global Studies; Media and Cultural Studies; and Urban Governance.
-Students can also opt for a second major or a minor in a variety of disciplines in the Faculties of Arts, Business and Economics, Engineering, Law and Science.
+Students may choose to major in one of the six core disciplines including China Studies; Geography; Politics and Public Administration; Psychology; Social Policy and Social Development; and Sociology.
+They may also opt for one of the multidisciplinary programmes as another major, including Cognitive Science; Counselling; Criminology; Media and Cultural Studies; Neuroscience; and Urban Governance.
+Alternatively, students may opt for a second major / a minor in a variety of disciplines from Faculties of Arts, Business and Economics, Engineering, Law and Science.

 Disciplinary Major Programmes